aluxnimm/outlookcaldavsynchronizer/README.md

 - **Enable Tls12** set to false to disable TLS12, not recommended
 - **Enable Ssl3** set to true to enable deprecated SSLv3, major security risk, use with caution!

+In the **General Logging** section you can show or clear the log file and define the log level.
+Possible log levels are `INFO` and  `DEBUG`.

 ### Reports of sync runs ###

 You can also configure Synchronization reports for all profiles, this can be configured via general Options: